MorrisSimons/zombie_file_hunter/README.md

 ## Story

 When I used Loveable, I found it generated code and functions that I sometimes didn't want.
-When I deleted larger components or pages that had multiple subcomponents, I discovered that some of the related files remained in the repository was unused.
+When I deleted larger components or pages with multiple subcomponents, I discovered that some of the related files remained unused in the repository.
 I wanted to clean up the codebase and remove these unused files.

 #### This is the page we will use for our sample: